haskell/containers/docs/set.rst

 When using ``Set`` or ``IntSet`` in a Haskell source file you should always use a ``qualified`` import because these modules export names that clash with the standard Prelude.
-You can import the type constructor and addional functions that you care about unqualified.
+You can import the type constructor and additional functions that you care about unqualified.

 ::